Let’s take a look at a few things to do when establishing prices in your real estate photography business.

 This is a great exercise to try early on to see how different rates break down.
 You can also try it when you’re a more seasoned photographer to audit your rates (which is a good idea every year or so).

 At the end of the day, there will still be some trial and error.
 Once you’ve done your research and decided on an offering, put it out into the world and take note of reactions.

-It’s always a good idea to go through the above steps about once a year to audit your rates and see if there’s anything you need to change.
+It’s always a good idea to go through the above steps about once a year to audit your rates.
+You’ll then know if there’s anything you need to change.

 - Does the suggestion come from a client or potential client that I want to work with?

-If the change is sparked by a comment from someone that is not a good fit as a client, then I would most likely not implement it.
+If the change is for someone that is not a good fit as a client, then I would most likely not do it.
 They’re not in my target market.